 [LUM#4] An open web

-An essential tool in our daily lives, the internet remains largely inaccessible to the visually impaired.
+Although the internet is an essential tool in our daily lives, it remains largely inaccessible to the visually impaired.
 To break down these barriers, Yoann Bonavero is turning to artificial intelligence.
-Helping the visually impaired access the internet is the subject of Yoann Bonavero's thesis, which he defended in November 2015.
+Helping the visually impaired access the internet: this is the focus of Yoann Bonavero’s dissertation, which he defended in November 2015.

-A brilliant idea that meets a huge need.
-In France, where one in 100 people suffer from visual impairment, less than 4% of government websites are accessible to the visually impaired.
-These needs are not limited to France: worldwide, more than 246 million people suffer from vision problems.
+A brilliant idea that addresses a critical need.
+In France, where one in every 100 people has a visual impairment, fewer than 4% of government websites are accessible to the visually impaired.
+These needs extend far beyond France: worldwide, more than 246 million people have vision impairments.

-These individuals now face significant challenges in accessing content available online.
-However, the internet is becoming increasingly essential, as Yoann Bonavero points out: "Access to services is increasingly moving online.
-The internet has therefore become vital, particularly for older individuals, who may find it difficult to visit government offices."
+These individuals currently face the greatest difficulties accessing content available online.
+Yet the internet is becoming indispensable, as Yoann Bonavero points out:“Access to services is increasingly happening through the web.
+The internet has therefore become vital, especially for older adults, for whom it is difficult to visit government offices in person.”

-Yoann himself has a visual impairment.
-"My eyesight is deteriorating, and I am finding it increasingly difficult to access web pages properly."
-Of course, he continues, "there are tools available to adapt a workstation.
-But most of them are designed for very general cases and cannot be configured to meet specific needs."
+Yoann himself has a visual impairment.“My eyesight is declining, and I’m finding it increasingly difficult to view web pages properly.”
+Admittedly, he continues,“there are tools available to adapt a computer workstation.
+But most of them are designed for very general cases and cannot be configured to meet specific needs.”

 Identify useful information

-The challenge: to help each user identify the content that is useful to them on any web page.
-A real headache...
-Especially since the web doesn't make it easy.
+The challenge: helping each user identify, on any web page, the content that is useful to them.
+A real headache… Especially since the web isn’t making it any easier.
 The proliferation of information is only a minor obstacle.
-There are more serious issues...
-Far from taking accessibility criteria into account, most websites tend to make it increasingly difficult to access content ...
+There is something more serious… Far from taking accessibility criteria into account, most sites actually tend to make access to content increasingly complicated…

-"Information is deliberately buried among numerous distracting elements," explains Yoann Bonavero: pop-up ads, commercial links, redundant information, sponsored links...
-With a little practice, an able-bodied person can find their way around.
-For a visually impaired person, useful information tends to become like a needle in a haystack!"
+“Information is deliberately buried among numerous distracting elements,” explains Yoann Bonavero: “advertising pop-ups, commercial links, redundant information, sponsored links… With a little practice, an able-bodied person can find their way around.
+For a visually impaired person, useful information tends to become like a needle in a haystack!”

 Custom tool

-With his thesis now complete, Yoann is very close to finding a solution.
-"The tool uses optimization algorithms that incorporate the user's personalization preferences: font size, contrast level, use of colors and grayscale, etc. It also identifies the menu, the navigation context, and more."
+Although his thesis is now complete, Yoann is very close to finding a solution.“The tool uses optimization algorithms that incorporate the user’s customization preferences: font size, contrast level, use of colors and grayscale… It also helps identify the menu and the navigation context…”

-The project has already demonstrated its feasibility in tests.
-To continue it, Yoann Bonavero has signed a one-year contract with the Montpellier Laboratory of Computer Science, Robotics and Microelectronics (Lirmm).
-His goal is to develop and generalize an interface that could change the lives of millions of Internet users.
+The project has already demonstrated its feasibility during testing.
+To continue the work, Yoann Bonavero has signed a one-year contract with the Montpellier Laboratory of Computer Science, Robotics, and Microelectronics (Lirmm).
+With one goal in mind: to develop and roll out an interface that could change the lives of millions of internet users.